 The Winston & Strawn International Moot Court Program

-Participation in one of the international moot court competitions listed below satisfies the 1L moot court requirement.
+The Winston & Strawn International Moot Court Program offers first-year students opportunities to compete in one of three, world-renounced moot court programs.
+Participation in any one of the international moot court competitions listed below satisfies the 1L moot court requirement.

 The European Law Moot Court Competition is a traditional competition, in which teams of students prepare written pleadings concerning a problem of European law and present their arguments in oral proceedings before the Court of Justice.
 The case is set each year under the auspices of the European Law Moot Court Society.
 The objects of this program are to promote awareness of European law, expertise in the practice of European law, and practical experience in preparing and arguing cases before the Court of Justice.
 In addition, the competition provides a forum for the discussion of questions of current legal, social, and practical significance emerging from European integration and the legal and political changes in Europe.